 - Be aware of where a gun is pointed.
 When not in an active game, keep guns pointed away from people or safely stowed.

 - Keep finger off the trigger until ready to shoot.
 Again, common sense can prevent accidental firing that leads to injury.

 - Keep gun unloaded until ready to use.
-Don”™t carry guns loaded, wait to load guns until just prior to Airsoft activity, and remove ammunition as soon as activity ends.
+Don’t carry guns loaded, wait to load guns until just before the game starts, and remove ammunition as soon as activity ends.

 For more detailed Airsoft safety information, check out this article by the Airsoft Safety Foundation.

 Adults playing Airsoft not only protect themselves by following these rules and guidelines, but they can also set a solid example for kids playing Airsoft.
-Parents allowing their kids to play Airsoft are responsible for their kids knowing & complying with the rules and for making sure they are properly supervised.
+Parents allowing their children to play Airsoft are responsible for their children knowing & complying with the rules and for making sure they are properly supervised.
 Use common sense and educate yourself and your kids about the safe use of Airsoft.